devashrlucas/sample-pad/README.md

 ## Getting Started

 The web app can be found at [https://devashrlucas.github.io/sample-pad/](https://devashrlucas.github.io/sample-pad/).

-PLEASE NOTE: this app is designed to work with a keyboard and clicking a pad will not play the sound.
+Please note that this app is designed to work with a keyboard and clicking a pad will not play the sound.

 ### Prerequisites